isi-usc-edu/building-upon-the-earthcube-community/index.md

     title: Meeting Information
     services:
       - title: Program
         text: We will have a mix of talks, posters, demonstrations and working sessions.
+[More information](/building-upon-the-earthcube-community/program)
         icon: fa-file
         #url: /building-upon-the-earthcube-community/program
       - title: Registration